tigerfarm/arduino/Altair101/Processor/README.md

 ## The Altair 101 Development Computer

-I'm developing the processor software on a Nano which is on a breadboard with an infrared receiver, LCD, and LED lights.
+The processor software runs on an Arduino Nano that is on a breadboard with an infrared receiver,  LED lights, and LCD.
 The processor program is compiled and uploaded from my laptop to the Nano through a USB cable.
 Program log messages are displayed in the Arduino serial monitor that runs on the laptop.